ellethee/argparseinator/docs/source/decorators.rst

 And here comes the **@cmd_auth** decorator.
-We can pass the **auth_phrase** parameter which will be used to check the autorization for the command or call il without the parameter, in this case it will use the global :ref:`auth_phrase` passed to the ArgParseInator instance.
+We can pass the **auth_phrase** parameter which will be used to check the authorization for the command or call it without the parameter, in this case it will use the global :ref:`auth_phrase` passed to the ArgParseInator instance.

 .. code-block:: python